-- Loading a resource in the development environment.
+- Instantiating a resource in the framework.
+To create a resource in your own Java code, use GATE's Factory class (this takes care of parameterising the resource, restoring it from a database where appropriate, etc. etc.).
+Section 3.11 describes how to do this. - Loading a resource in the development environment.
 To load a resource in the development environment, use the various "New ... resource" options from the File menu and elsewhere.
-See section 3.11. - Resource configuration and implementation.
+See section 3.12. - Resource configuration and implementation.
 GATE's bootstrap tool will create an empty resource that does nothing.
 In order to achieve the behaviour you require, you'll need to change the configuration of the resource (by editing the creole.xml file) and/or change the Java code that implements the resource.
-See section 3.12.
+See section 4.9.